slawrence100/ece4960-fast-robots/lab2.md

 # Lab 2: Bluetooth Communication

+Key code snippets are on this site, but the complete files can be found on on [GitHub](https://github.com/slawrence100/ece4960-fast-robots-code/tree/main/lab02).

 ## Installation

 Before, I was running macOS Mojave 10.14, and the Artemis gave me its MAC address after uploading the sketch provided.